 Duration: 8 hours.
 Tour times below are approximate:

-- This tour meets within the Small Boat Harbor.
+- This tour meets at the operator's office in Seward.
 Fully detailed instructions are included on your finalized ticket vouchers.

 ADA Accessibility of Tour:

 - This tour is not wheelchair or limited mobility accessible.
 Guests should be very active and comfortable hiking 8.2 miles/over 4000 feet of elevation in one day.
 You should be prepared for stronger sunlight/heat than you may expect, sudden weather/temperature changes, and potentially snow on portions of the trail.
 Please be aware that there are no bathrooms in the backcountry, and you will have to "go" outside in nature.
 Facilities are available before and after the tour.

 This tour is not recommended for children under 10.
 Children that are highly active or involved in rigorous activities may book this tour.
 Please carefully review the details of this listing before reserving tickets for any children in your party.

 Are there bathrooms available?
 What do I do with my trash?

 There are bathrooms available before and after the tour, but this remote trail does not have any toilet facilities along the route.
 All guests are required to use Leave No Trace practices when relieving themselves on the trail.
 Any and all trash must be kept on your person and brought out of the park with you; no garbage cans are available.
 Alpine ecology is very delicate and we ask you to please respect National Park Service land and your fellow hikers by adhering to all guidelines.
 Your guide is there to answer questions!

 Backpacks, small bags, and purses are allowed on this tour.
 You will want a bag that can comfortably carry your water, snacks, and personal items.

 Can I bring my own food or drink?